DPDK/dpdk/doc/guides/cryptodevs/zuc.rst

 * Chained mbufs are not supported.
 * ZUC (EIA3) supported only if hash offset field is byte-aligned.
 * ZUC (EEA3) supported only if cipher length, cipher offset fields are byte-aligned.
+* ZUC PMD cannot be built as a shared library, due to limitations in in the underlying library.

 Installation
 ------------